Workday/canvas-kit/modules/react/tokens/README.md

-# Canvas Kit Core
+# Canvas Kit Tokens

-Canvas Kit Core contains values and base styles that are shared across the kit.
+Canvas Kit Tokens contains values and base styles that are shared across the kit.

 Includes: